dumlutimuralp/antrea-packet-walks/part_b/README.md

 This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

-**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous phase - Section 4).
+**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 4).

 To verify the Ethernet and IP headers of the flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.
 It is shown below.